 Build a Network

 Making things more personal also means building up a broad network and staying in touch with your contacts – and potential candidates.
 Social media is perfect for this.
 If recruiters are able to establish an (emotional) connection with their followers, this will be a great help during the recruiting process.

 Make Your Data Work Harder

-Even the best recruiting processes require data.
+Even the best recruiting processes require data and recruiting software.
 In addition to evaluating which components, phrases (for example using A/B testing), and job advertisement channels are most successful, aspects such as time-to-hire and the website visitor-to-applicants rate should be analyzed regularly.